xoopscube/altsys/README.md

 ### Usage

 Specify the theme for the admin theme in the preferences of altsys.
-This means that you can specify different themes between public and admin.
+This means that you can specify different themes for the front-end and back-end.
-If you disable "admin in theme", just left it blank here.
+If you disable "admin in topic", just leave this field blank.

 If you want to show a block in the admin, set the target to "ALTSYS"

 ### Admin menu hack

-Even if you turn "admin in theme" disabled, you can modify the admin menu
+Even if you disable "administration in theme", you can change the admin menu
 in the left side of admin area - only for versions 2.0.x

 Just change "Rewrite admin menu" in altsys's preferences.
 This is not a core hack but a cache hack.
-If your admin area is broken, just remove cache/adminmenu.
+If your admin is not working just delete cache/adminmenu.

-### Language constants override system
+### Language constants override

-mylangadmin allows you to override the language constants of each module.
+The administrative view "Language" allows you to override the language constants of each module.

-But, there are a hardle to enable this feature.
+But enabling this feature in older versions of Xoops is tricky.
+So, to ensure backwards compatibility, follow the instructions below:

-- You always override constants of module using D3LanguageManager natively.
+- You always override module constants using D3LanguageManager natively.

-- With core XoopsCube Legacy2.1.x, you can use this feature with conventional modules just by copying preload/SetupAltsysLangMgr.class.php
+- Core versions of XoopsCube Legacy 2.1.x, XCL 2.3.x, XCube3 you can use this feature with conventional modules using the preload mechanism :
+  just by copying preload/SetupAltsysLangMgr.class.php

-- With conventinal core of XOOPS2, you have to hack the core. (follow the instruction in mylangadmin)
+- Core versions of XOOPS 2.x.x require you to hack the core files. (follow the instruction in mylangadmin)

 ## ALTSYS - 代替システムモジュール＆ライブラリ